- FREE TRADE

 By signing a trade deal with the EU this July, Japan did not simply enter into a business deal.
 It was the biggest evidence to date of Japan's commitment to lead and be a champion of free trade, to encourage global cooperation both economically and politically, and to seek ways in which to support business, innovation, and growth.

 Abenomics has always aimed to create prosperity in Japan and share that globally as part of a virtuous business cycle based on free, fair, rule-based markets.
 While opening its markets to investors from overseas, Japan is also exporting infrastructure and providing financial aid so as to affect a win-win global relationship.

-- Comprehensive and Progressive Agreement for Trans-Pacific Partnership by 11 nations (TPP11)
+Comprehensive and Progressive Agreement for Trans-Pacific Partnership [TPP11] entered into force in December 2018

-Promote negotiations of other EPAs such as RCEP and Japan-China-ROK FTA
+Promote negotiations of other EPAs such as RCEP and Japan-China-Korea FTA

 FTA coverage ratio has reached 50%

 - Trade value base, in force or signed

 Source: Calculated by Ministry of Economy, Trade and Industry based on Ministry of Finance “Trade Statistics of Japan” (January 2017–December 2017, Fixed numbers)

 EXPORT OF QUALITY INFRASTRUCTURE

 - Form 100 world-class Destination Marketing Organizations and train tourism management specialists by 2020